RoyalShooter/Playnite-DLsite-Metadata-Rename-to-DL-ID/README.md

 ### This script is designed to use with [erri120's Playnite DLsite metadata Extensions](https://github.com/erri120/Playnite.Extensions).
 All it does is to help you translate your DLsite games name into DLsite game ID for erri120's DLsite metadata to work properly.

+### This script support all DLsite games with RJ000000 code and VJ000000.

 #### Thank you erri120 for making the DLsite metadata Extensions.